-On a week-by-week basis, therefore, we will be closing the office to general use or programs.
-I am still working, however, and able to provide support to you.
+I am able to provide support to you.
 You are welcome to consider which option best meets your needs:

 1. You can book an appointment by video.
-I offer appointments through On Call Health.
-It is a secure platform — end-to-end encrypted, PHIPA and PIPEDA compliant — used by organizations like CAMH, Homewood, and Shoppers Health Solutions.
+I offer appointments through Virtual Care.
+It is a secure platform — end-to-end encrypted, PHIPA and PIPEDA compliant — endorsed by the Ontario Association of Mental Health Professionals (OAMHP).
 All you require is a private space to use and your own personal computer/laptop.
 It is an easy platform to use, I send you a link and you follow a few straightforward instructions.
-Many clients using On Call have reported to me that they appreciate the ease of access through video counselling.
+Many clients using Virtual Care have reported to me that they appreciate the ease of access through video counselling.

 2. You can book an appointment by phone.
 Telephonic counselling is ‘tried and true’, used by EAP programs and crisis lines since their inception, and by many of you in the past when unable to attend in person.